cgnd/hackster-water-level-sensor/hackster_project/story.md

 <https://github.com/cgnd/hackster-water-level-sensor>

-If you want to try this out yourself, the [README.md](https://github.com/cgnd/hackster-water-level-sensor/blob/main/README.md) in the repo provides detailed instructions for setting up the NCS firmware development environment, building the firmware, and provisioning the device credentials.
+If you want to try this firmware out yourself, the [README.md](https://github.com/cgnd/hackster-water-level-sensor/blob/main/README.md) in the repo provides detailed instructions for programming the device with a pre-built firmware image and provisioning the device credentials for connecting to Golioth.

 ## Golioth Cloud Configuration